 How do you know when it is safe to stop treatment?

 Of course, the onset and progression of myopia is different in everyone.
 The same can be said for when it will slow down or stop.
 Dr. Wojton will continuously monitor the rate of change of vision as well as the lengthening of the eye and will taper the treatment when it appears that progression is slowing down.
-It is important to note that myopia care is a long-term and continuous effort and it is recommended to commit at least two years for treatment.
+It is important to note that myopia care is a long-term and continuous effort and it is recommended to commit at least several years for treatment.

 What are the risks?